Tepatlaxco: Geography

 The municipality of Tepatlaxco is delimited to the north by Huatusco, to the north-east by Zentla, to the south-east by Paso del Macho, to the south by Atoyac and to the west by Ixhuatlán del Café.
 It is watered by small creeks that are a tributary of the river Jamapa.

 The weather in Tepatlaxco is cold and wet all year with rains in summer and autumn.

 Agriculture

 It produces principally maize, beans, sugarcane, and coffee.

 Celebrations

-In Tepatlaxco, in June takes place the celebration in honor to San Antonio de Padua, Patrón of the town, and in December takes place the celebration in honor to Virgen de Guadalupe.
+In Tepatlaxco, the celebration in honor to San Antonio de Padua, Patrón of the town takes place in June, and the celebration in honor to Virgen de Guadalupe takes place in December.